DevSubmarine/LukeDictionary/README.md

 ## Running
 1. Download or clone.
+2. Run [Database Bootstrapper](Tools/DatabaseBootsrapper) tool to create MongoDB collections.
-2. Add `appsecrets.json` file (with "Copy always" or "Copy if newer" for **Copy to Output Directory**).
+3. Add `appsecrets.json` file (with "Copy always" or "Copy if newer" for **Copy to Output Directory**).
-3. Populate with secrets.
+4. Populate with secrets.
 See [appsecrets.Example.json](appsecrets.Example.json) for example.
-4. Build and run.
+5. Build and run.

 ## License
 Copyright (c) 2021 DevSubmarine & TehGM